 Not only was the abuse disturbing, it was on such a grand scale you won’t believe he managed to evade detection for as long as he did…especially with multiple accusations made against him.

-This is a really well done HBO documentary that you will remember for a long time after seeing it.
+This is a really well done HBO documentary that you will remember for a long time after you see it.

 The Inventor: Out for Blood in Silicon Valley